 - a) Brain abscess - i.
 Ninety percent of brain abscesses will grow anaerobic bacteria.
 Transport the specimen without delay in a sterile screw-cap cup to the microbiology laboratory for IMMEDIATE processing. - ii.
 A physician aspirates material from a lesion and sends it to the microbiology laboratory in a sterile screw-cap cup or syringe.
-See Table 1 for transport of specimens in a syringe. - b) CNS biopsy samples - i.
+See Table 1 for transport of specimens in a syringe.

+- b) CNS biopsy samples - i.
 Obtain a biopsy sample from the lesion at surgery and send it to the microbiology laboratory in a sterile screw-cap cup for immediate processing.
 DO NOT ADD FORMALIN. - 3.
-CNS specimen collection considerations are outlined in Table 4.
+CNS specimen collection considerations are outlined in Table 5.

-Table 4: Collection Considerations for CNS Specimens
+Table 5: Collection Considerations for CNS (Central Nervous System) Specimens

-Culture Vol (ml) ^a Comments Bacteria 1 Send cloudiest CSF specimen to microbiology laboratory immediately; (Tube no. 2 is preferred).
-Fungi 2 Rule out Cryptococcus spp., Coccidioides immitis Mycobacteria: Mycobacterium tuberculosis, Mycobacterium Avium, Mycobacterium intracellulare Mycobacteri a 2 Brain abscess or CNS biopsy specimens Anaerobes NA Brain abscess or CNS biopsy specimens Parasites NA Brain abscess or CNS biopsy specimens for Entamoeba histolytica, Toxoplasma gondii, Naegleria species ^b , Acanthamoeba spp. ^b Virus 1-2 Send to laboratory on ice.
+Culture Vol (ml) ^a Comments Bacteria 1 Send cloudiest CSF (cerebrospinal fluid) specimen to microbiology laboratory immediately (Tube # 2 is preferred).
+Fungi 2 Rule out Cryptococcus species, Coccidioides immitis Mycobacteria: Mycobacterium tuberculosis, Mycobacterium Avium, Mycobacterium intracellulare Meningitous/ Encephalitis PCR Panel 0.5 ml Lumbar punctures (only) can be submitted for the Meningitous/Encephalitis PCR Panel.
+Mycobacteria 2 Brain abscess or CNS biopsy specimens Anaerobes NA Brain abscess or CNS biopsy specimens Parasites NA Brain abscess or CNS biopsy specimens for Entamoeba histolytica, Toxoplasma gondii, Naegleria species ^b , Acanthamoeba species ^b Virus 1 - 2 Send to laboratory on ice.

 ^a Amounts are guidelines applicable.
 Greater volumes increase the chance of organism recovery.
-NA, not applicable. ^b CSF can be submitted.
+NA, not applicable.

-C. Stool Specimens
+E. Stool Specimens